Solving the Short Nap Dilemma

 Watch Your Wake Times

-For babies under 6 months, naps are more likely to be inconsistent.
+As I mentioned in the newborn section, for babies under 6 months, naps are more likely to be inconsistent.
 Naps lengths of one sleep cycle (30-50 minutes) are so very common.
 To decrease that possibility, we recommend following wake times instead of set nap times in the first five months of life.
 In other words, after your baby has been awake for a particular period of time, offer the next nap.
 For example, most 12 week olds need 90 minutes of awake time.
 By 4 months old, the majority of kiddos do best with 2 hours between naps.
 When your little one gets up, simply adjust the timing of the subsequent nap accordingly.

 Missing the ideal window of opportunity for getting your little one down can impact nap lengths.
 This leads to overtiredness (or even under-tiredness!), which makes sleep harder to achieve.
 Further, if an infant gets drowsy outside of the crib during a feed or awake time activity, she may get a second wind.
 This means adrenaline and cortisol pumps through her system, keeping her awake.
 Since she’s tired but has had some sleep pressure falsely restored, it is likely that she will melt down.
 This is why we can see little ones become a crying mess and not be able to sleep (or at least not sleep as long or as soundly).